WasifHaque/GitTutorial/README.md

-I hope learning git will be useful1
+I hope learning git will be useful !!